-But as the overall process through which it works, in parts related to the way a source communicates with the RP or a host finds the desired source for a multicast group destination and receives the desired traffic and the dynamic RP discovery methods, are a whole new story it is called PIM-NG or the next generation of PIM-SM[7].
+But as the overall process of Multicast source discovery is a whole new story it is called PIM-NG or the next generation of PIM-SM[7].

-PIM-NG provides many new features and concepts related to multicast routing which together open new doors and possibilities such as removing the need for Shared path trees to form, being able to easily consider transit multicast domains, use as much as 254\255 RPs within a single multicast domain and using redundant Tree Roots per bidirectional tree and eventually redundant Bidirectional Trees per Bidirectional Group.
+PIM-NG provides many new features and concepts related to multicast routing which together open new doors and possibilities such as removing the need for Shared path trees to form, being able to easily consider transit multicast domains, use as much as 254255 RPs within a single multicast domain and using redundant Tree Roots per bidirectional tree and eventually redundant Bidirectional Trees per Bidirectional Group.
+Also it provides the possibility of considering transit multicast domains easily.
 In addition to the above this protocol is a lot more secure than current implementations because of its unique multicast domain concept introduced for the first time.